tobangado69/simple-ecommerce/README.md

 ## Note

 This project uses a local JSON Server as a mock backend.
-In a production environment, you would replace this with a real backend service.
+In a production environment, you would replace this with a real backend service.# simple-ecommerce